calender

 Understanding How Dengue Spreads

-The dengue virus is spread primarily through the bites of infected female Aedes mosquitoes, which thrive in stagnant water.
-These mosquitoes are most active during the early morning and late afternoon, making these periods the most dangerous for exposure.
-A single bite from an infected mosquito can transmit the virus, leading to symptoms such as high fever, joint pain, and even severe complications like Dengue Hemorrhagic Fever (DHF).
+Aedes mosquitoes thrive in clean stagnant water.
+They are highly active during early mornings and late afternoons.
+A single bite from an infected mosquito can transmit dengue and lead to symptoms like high fever, joint pain, rashes, and in severe cases, Dengue Haemorrhagic Fever (DHF).

 Home-Based Dengue Prevention Tips